Details of the SECURE 2.0 Act: Provisions Related to Required Minimum Distributions

 On December 29, 2022, the SECURE 2.0 Act was included as part of a larger omnibus spending package, the Consolidated Appropriations Act, 2023.
 The legislation contains 92 provisions which are retirement plan related.
 Plan amendments made pursuant to SECURE 2.0 are to be made by the end of 2025 (2027 in the case of governmental plans) as long as the plan operates in accordance with such amendments as of the effective date of a bill requirement or amendment.
 It also extended SECURE 1.0 and CARES amendment deadlines to December 31, 2025.

-Section 107 of the Secure 2.0 Act increases the age for Required Minimum Distributions (RMDs) from 72 to 73 and eventually up to 75.
+Section 107 of the SECURE 2.0 Act increases the age for required minimum distributions (RMDs) from 72 to 73 and eventually up to 75.

-Under the old provision, RMDs from traditional IRAs and qualified plans, including 401(k), 403(b) and 457(b) plans, are due no later than April 1 of the:
+Under the old provision, RMDs from traditional IRAs and qualified plans, including, 401(k), 403(b), and 457(b) plans, are due no later than April 1 of the:

-1) calendar year following the later of the calendar year in which the employee attains age 72,
+1. calendar year following the later of the calendar year in which the employee attains age 72,

-2) or the year in which the employee retires.
+2. or the year in which the employee retires.

-Section 107 under the SECURE 2.0 Act increases the age for required minimum distributions (RMDs) to age 73 beginning in 2023, and increases up to a maximum of age 75 beginning in 2033 as follows:
+Section 107 of the SECURE 2.0 Act increases the age for required minimum distributions (RMDs) to age 73 beginning in 2023, and increases up to a maximum of age 75 beginning in 2033 as follows:

 Plan Year Age